rayoub/rupee/README.md

 If you any questions after reading the below, contact me at ronaldayoub@gmail.com.

-The instructions below assume you are operating within a bash shell.
+The instructions below assume you're operating within a bash shell.
 Typically, this will be under Linux.
-However, if you are working on a Windows machine, you can use the bash shell that comes with an installation of ***Git for Windows***.
+However, if you're working on a Windows machine, you can use the bash shell that comes with an installation of ***Git for Windows***.
 If using ***Git for Windows***, you will have to edit occurrences of the `find` command in a few scripts below in order to hide the Windows native `find` command.
 I'll point that out when needed.